hpi-swa-teaching/SketchMorph2/packages/SketchMorph2-Core.package/M2MoveHandleMorph.class/README.md

-This class is put on temporary geometric/text morph to move them when dragged.
+An M2MoveHandleMorph is an M2HandleMorph which can be added to temporary geometric or text morphs to move them when dragged.